PIT-Solutions-Private-Limited/pits_downloadcenter/Documentation/ExtDownloadCenter/Configuration/Index.rst

 The styles can be customized in Resources/Public/Styles/theme.css which is loaded through typoscript.
-Also a font theme css is also loaded by default when
+Also a font theme css is also loaded by default when the plugin uses angular as well as jquery to function well in frontend; the main javascript files are present inside

-The plugin uses angular as well as jquery to function well in frontend; the main javascript files are present inside /Resources/Public/Scripts/js/ which is loaded through typoscript.
+/Resources/Public/Scripts/js/ which is loaded through typoscript.